 Most of the following security functional requirements are taken from the "Controlled Access Protection Profile", Version 1.d [CAPP].
-One requirement (FMT\SMF.1) has been added due to AIS 32 / Final Interpretation 065 that has been published after the CAPP had been issued.
-Other requirements (FCS\CKM.1, FCS\CKM.2, FCS\COP.1, FDP\UCT.1, FDP\UIT.1, FMT\MSA.2 and FTP\ITC.1) represent TOE specific extensions to the requirements defined by [CAPP].
+The requirement FMT SMF.1 was added due to an added dependency in [CC].
+The requirements FCS CKM.1, FCS CKM.2, FCS COP.1, FDP UCT.1, FDP UIT.1, FMT MSA.2, and FTP ITC.1 represent TOE specific extensions to the requirements defined by [CAPP].